 As Lainie said, it is absolutely the residents’ right to choose what they eat, and it is the job of the care staff to clearly inform the resident of any risks, and where the risks are deemed too great, a compromise is negotiated - but regardless of the outcome, each step in the interaction needs to be recorded in detail.

-She also suggested where there are no clear guidelines for a specific scenario with a resident, it is prudent to create procedures which fit the situation to the Aged Care Standard or Food Safety Standards.
+She also suggested where there are no clear guidelines for a specific scenario with a resident, it is prudent to create procedures which fit the situation to the aged care Standard or Food Safety Standards.
 The resident’s choice should always have priority, however, some adjustments may be needed to satisfy safety and quality standards.

-One of the bigger changes faced by Aged Care Chefs has been the mandate for giving residents a ‘choice’ of meals and this has resulted in some organisations expanding the way their food service operates on a day-to-day basis.
+One of the bigger changes faced by aged care chefs has been the mandate for giving residents a ‘choice’ of meals and this has resulted in some organisations expanding the way their food service operates on a day-to-day basis.

-At Carpenter Court Salvation Army Aged Care in Newcastle NSW, food choices are offered at the point of service - a restaurant-style menu is offered to residents to select a meal of their liking.
+At Carpenter Court Salvation Army aged care in Newcastle NSW, food choices are offered at the point of service - a restaurant-style menu is offered to residents to select a meal of their liking.
 And while this may appear to be inviting additional food waste and budget stress, the opposite has proven to be true where meal consumption has increased - which has decreased waste as well as creating opportunities for new efficiencies.
 For example, some left-over foods can be incorporated into new dishes for the following meal.
 It can change the level of planning required however once the initial trial was run, the point of service style of meal choice has been successful for both the residents and the kitchen.

-At Bethany Aged Care in Port Macquarie NSW, a new 24-hour menu system is about to be trialled where residents will be able to call to the kitchen and have food cooked from a 24-hour menu.
+At Bethany aged care in Port Macquarie NSW, a new 24-hour menu system is about to be trialled where residents will be able to call to the kitchen and have food cooked from a 24-hour menu.
 The reasoning behind the trial is that people will be given the choice not only what to eat, but when they eat it, and where - meals can be delivered to the dining room or to residents private rooms.
 It’s all about choice.

 As Lainie pointed out, not everyone feels like eating breakfast at a certain time, and nor do they always feel like eating in public, particularly if they aren’t feeling well or are moving to a new level of texture modification and find the transition difficult to manage.
 This is where choice and dignity intersect and the residents will feel they have autonomy in both - which is essential to the health and well-being of everyone!